 - Brush both sides of each tortilla lightly with oil.
 Stack the tortillas, 4 at once, and slice them into 8 wedges.
 Repeat with remaining tortillas.
 Divide the wedges between the two baking sheets and arrange them evenly across the pans (it’s ok if the chips overlap; they’ll shrink significantly as they bake).
 Sprinkle half the salt over one pan and half over the other.

 - Bake, swapping the pans on their racks every 5 minutes, until the chips are curling up at the edges and some are starting to turn golden on the edges.
+This could take as little as 10 minutes.
 Keep an eye on the top rack especially, as those tend to finish baking first.
 Once you see the chips on the top rack turn golden on the edges, remove that pan and move the pan on the lower rack up to the top.
 Bake until those chips start turning golden on the edges, then remove from the oven.

-- Once the chips are out of the oven, warm the olive oil in a large, non-reactive (stainless steel, enameled cast iron or non-stick) skillet or Dutch oven over medium heat.
+- Once the chips are out of the oven, warm 2 teaspoons of the olive oil in a large, non-reactive (stainless steel, enameled cast iron or non-stick) skillet or Dutch oven over medium heat.
 Once it’s shimmering, add the salsa verde, being careful to avoid splatters.

 - Raise the heat to medium-high and bring the mixture to a simmer, then remove the skillet from the heat.
 Stir in the tortilla chips and cilantro until all of the chips are lightly coated, then cover and let the mixture rest (off the heat) until the chips have softened slightly, about 2 to 5 minutes.